 Standard 3.10 requires the University to provide examples of engagement between the provider and practitioners who provide instruction and supervision to students during WIL.
-The University does not engage directly with the practitioners, as they are in the emergency ambulance context, employees of an ambulance service or in a healthcare context, employees of a health service.
+The University does not engage directly with the practitioners, as they are in the emergency ambulance context, employees of an ambulance service.
 The University engages with the Service via a person responsible for WIL, but cannot engage with the practitioners themselves.
-The Council interprets this standard as referring to engagement with the placement provider via central point in order to collaborate.
+We interpret this standard as referring to engagement with the placement provider via central point in order to collaborate.